islameehassan/FootballScraper/README.md

 # FootballScraper
-## A Command-Line Interface to get the results of past, upcoming, or even today's football matches, scraped from [fbref](https://fbref.com/en/matches/)
+## A Command-Line Interface to get the football schedules for a specific date, scraped from [fbref](https://fbref.com/en/matches/)